veeville2011/try-this-look/DEPLOYMENT_TROUBLESHOOTING.md

 ## 📝 Files Ready for Deployment

-All files are correctly formatted and ready:
+All extension files are correctly formatted and ready:

-- ✅ `blocks/nusense-cart-outfit-button.liquid` - 391 lines, valid schema
-- ✅ `snippets/nusense-cart-outfit-script.liquid` - 183 lines, valid Liquid
 - ✅ `shopify.extension.toml` - Valid configuration
+- ✅ All block and snippet files validated

 The issue is likely on Shopify's side (API server error), not with your files.